Katie Price Goes Topless, Enjoys PDA-Filled Thai Getaway With Beau Kris Boyson

 Katie Price gave fans something to drool over after going topless and enjoying a PDA-filled poolside display during her Thai getaway with her beau Kris Boyson.
 While the 40-year-old’s relationship with the much younger 29-year-old is still fairly new, Price claims Kris is finally a man who “ticks all of the boxes,” Daily Mail reports

-On Saturday, Price and Boyson were pictured packing on some serious PDA while enjoying the pool at the Ammatara Pura Pool Villas Resort on Saturday.
+On Saturday, Price and Boyson were pictured packing on some serious PDA while enjoying the pool at the Ammatara Pura Pool Villas Resort.
 Price opted to go topless – showing off her surgically-enhanced assets – as she soaked up the Thai sun with her beau.

 In some of the photos, Price’s long brunette locks hung tastefully over her top assets leaving a lot to the imagination while showing off some serious cleavage and her impressively flat stomach.
 In a different photo, Price was pictured with her arms wrapped around Kris’ neck and his hand placed on her curvy behind.
 Even though the TV personality opted to go topless to soak up the sun, she sported a cute yellow bikini bottom with a bedazzled silver strip across the top.
 Her choice in poolside attire also showed off her toned legs and her thigh tattoo.